ItunuIsewon/ACEMFS_CApIC-ACE-FUTMinna/Modules/variant_calling.md

 **Perform QC:**

-1.	on the search bar, type fastqc
+1. On the search bar, type **fastqc**
-2.	choose the desired fastq files (paired end) in the raw read tab.
+2. Choose the desired fastq files (paired end) in the raw read tab.
-3.	leave all other tabs unchanged
+3. Leave all other tabs unchanged
 4. Once it runs, two files are generated, a raw data file and a Webpage file
 5. View the result by clicking on the webpage file produced
 6. Repeat for the second data and compare their results.